MishaSHV/ParkingWebApp/README.md

+#Parking REST API
-Create a simle REST Api project to the parking project
+Create a simle REST Api project to the parking project.